 COIDA Medical Reports: The Doctor's Guide to W.Cl.4, W.Cl.5 and Injury-on-Duty Claims

-When a patient arrives with an injury on duty (IOD), the consultation is only half the work — the claim lives or dies on your medical report.
-Under the Compensation for Occupational Injuries and Diseases Act (COIDA), the Compensation Fund adjudicates on paper: your W.Cl.4 first medical report establishes what happened clinically, whether it is work-related, and how long the employee will be off.
-This guide walks through the practitioner's side of a COIDA claim — which form applies to which claim type, what the Fund expects in a first medical report, how progress and final reports close the loop, how to frame causation and disablement opinions, and how your account actually gets paid.
+When a patient arrives with an injury on duty (IOD), the consultation is only half the work.
+The claim lives or dies on the medical report.
+Under the Compensation for Occupational Injuries and Diseases Act (COIDA), the Compensation Fund adjudicates on paper: the W.Cl.4 first medical report establishes what happened clinically, whether it is work related, and how long the employee will be off.
+This guide sets out the statutory framework of a COIDA claim: which form applies to which claim type, what the Act requires each report to state, who reports what and by when, and how the practitioner's account is paid.

-What COIDA covers — and why your report carries the claim
+What COIDA covers and why the medical report carries the claim

-For the treating practitioner, the key point is that the Fund never examines the patient — it adjudicates the claim on the documents.
-Your medical report is the clinical evidence on which liability is accepted, temporary disablement payments are calculated, permanent disablement is assessed, and your own account is paid.
-A thorough report moves the claim; a thin one stalls it for everyone, including you.
+For the treating practitioner, the key point is that the Fund never examines the patient.
+It adjudicates the claim on the documents.
+The medical report is the clinical evidence on which liability is accepted, temporary disablement payments are calculated, permanent disablement is assessed, and the practitioner's own account is paid.

-Who does what: the employer lodges the claim, you write the report
+Who does what: the employer lodges the claim, the doctor writes the report

-A common misconception is that the doctor 'submits the claim'.
-Under COIDA the claim is lodged by the employer: the employee reports the accident to the employer, and the employer must report it to the Compensation Fund — within seven days of gaining knowledge of an accident, and within fourteen days of learning of an alleged occupational disease.
-Most employers now lodge through CompEasy, the Fund's online claims system.
-Since the COIDA Amendment Act 10 of 2022, a claim prescribes three years after the date of the accident or diagnosis (previously twelve months), but the short operational deadlines above are what keep a claim moving.
+A common misconception is that the doctor submits the claim.
+Under COIDA the claim is lodged by the employer: the employee reports the accident to the employer, and the employer must report it to the Compensation Fund within seven days of gaining knowledge of an accident, and within fourteen days of learning of an alleged occupational disease.
+Most employers lodge through CompEasy, the Fund's online claims system.
+Since the COIDA Amendment Act 10 of 2022, a claim prescribes three years after the date of the accident or diagnosis (previously twelve months).

 The forms, by claim type

-COIDA claims run on two tracks — injury on duty and occupational disease — each with its own set of forms.
-Using the injury forms for a disease claim (or the reverse) is a common cause of rejected or endlessly queried claims.
+COIDA claims run on two tracks, injury on duty and occupational disease, each with its own set of forms.
+Injury claims use the W.Cl.4 and W.Cl.5 medical reports; occupational disease claims use the W.Cl.22 and W.Cl.26.
 The forms are available from the Department of Employment and Labour's Document Centre, and medical reports can be uploaded to CompEasy.

 What the W.Cl.4 first medical report must contain

-- Patient and employer details, with the date of the accident and the reported mechanism of injury as part of the history.
+- Patient and employer details, with the date of the accident and the reported mechanism of injury.

-- A detailed clinical description of the injuries and your examination findings — site, side, nature and severity, with relevant special investigations.
+- A clinical description of the injuries and the examination findings: site, side, nature and severity, with relevant special investigations.

 - The diagnosis, with the applicable ICD-10 code(s).

-- Your opinion on whether the clinical findings are consistent with the reported accident — the causal link between the injury and the employment.
+- An opinion on whether the clinical findings are consistent with the reported accident: the causal link between the injury and the employment.

 - Treatment given and planned, including referrals, procedures and expected further management.